“Can you dye your hair with product in it” Well, that would depend on the result you hope to get.

 There is something as overly using hair products.
 If you think adding gel heavily to your hair will only hold moisture, then you should know that it will also leave you with greasy, waxy and flaky hair which is a sign of a buildup.

-Hard water does not cause product buildup in hair but causes the buildup of minerals and deposits in your hair.
+It does not cause product buildup in hair but causes the buildup of minerals and deposits in your hair.

 Hard water contains several minerals and deposits that gradually buildup in the hair shaft and could change the color of the hair especially that of blondes.